klw11j/Stocks-Analysis-VBA/README.md

 Make sure that the script acts the same on each sheet.
 The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button.

-Submission

-To submit please upload the following to Github:

-A screen shot for each year of your results on the Multi Year Stock Data.

-VBA Scripts as separate files.

-After everything has been saved, create a sharable link and submit that to https://bootcampspot-v2.com/.

-Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.